-Subsequent to the issuance of the Company's financial statements for the nine months ended March 31, 2004, the Company determined that certain transactions and presentation in the financial statements had not been accounted for properly in the Company's financial statements.
-Specifically, the amount of impairment of goodwill was over-recorded and classified as amortization expense.
+Subsequent to the issuance of the Company's financial statements for the nine months ended March 31, 2005 and 2004, the Company determined that certain transactions and presentation in the financial statements had not been accounted for properly in the Company's financial statements.
+Specifically, for the period ended March 31, 2005, the acquisition of CQ Systems included a contingent liability that should not have been recorded and for the period ended March 31, 2004 the amount of impairment of goodwill was over-recorded and classified as amortization expense.